 The TCL C1 is a compact 1080p LED smart projector designed for quick, casual big-screen viewing without needing extra gear.
 It runs Google TV and supports casting, so you can stream directly from built-in apps or throw content up from your phone, and its auto focus and auto keystone help you get a squared-up picture fast when you move it between rooms.
-Connectivity is simple with a single HDMI2.0 input, a USB port for media playback, and a 3.5 mm audio out if you want to hook up external speakers, while the built-in speaker covers basic standalone use.
+Connectivity is simple, with a single HDMI 2.0 input, a USB port for media playback, and a 3.5 mm audio out for external speakers, while the built-in speaker covers basic standalone use.

 Our Verdict